LinkClinton/Code-Red/Documents/Resource.md

     const size_t depth = 1);
 ```

 `TextureCopyInfo` is a help structure for copying.
-The resource index must be 0 if the texture is not array.
-If the texture is array, resource index should be [0, depth), and it present the index-th element in texture array.
+The resource index is the sub-texture in texture.

 And the `Location` indicate the start position we copy from or to.